 Well—thanks to the number of awesome tips in How to Make iPhone Apps Without Programming Experience, we were able to see a lot of success with the apps that went live.
-Here's the run down:
+(Editor’s Note: These apps are no longer available.)
+Here’s the run down:

 This is a “gag” app that is supposed to look like you can change traffic lights from red to green.
 These kind of apps are “hit or miss” in the app store, but you see a lot of them in the top rankings all of the time (i.e. A Hands Heater, Fingerprint Scanners, iBeer, etc.).

 At first, it wasn’t seeing much momentum and we figured it was just a flop.
 But, after an advertising campaign and some tips from that ebook, it finally entered the top 100 list in it’s category and just took off: